On the limiting distribution of sums of random multiplicative functions: Bracket process: proof of Proposition

 \section{Bracket process: proof of \texorpdfstring{\Cref{prop:bracket}}{Proposition \ref{prop:bracket}}}

-This section is quite similar to the proof of \cite[Proposition~3.6]{GWL1} in the $L^1$-regime, with minor changes.
+This section is quite similar to the proof of \cite[Proposition~3.6]{GWL1} in the $L^1$-regime, with the main change being the proof of \Cref{lem:close}.
 The following lemma is proved in \Cref{sec:nt} as an easy consequence of Mertens' theorem. \begin{lem} For any $t\ge 0$, we have

 \end{lem} We use \Cref{thm:mc-critical} and \Cref{lem:tshift} to deduce the following result, proved below.
 We use the notation $s_{x,y}$ defined in \eqref{eq:sxy}. \begin{lem} Let $\weight\colon \RR_{\ge 0}\to\CC$ be a step function with compact support.
 Then, for every $r>0$,